Acts of Faith:

 Explore how a diverse range of religious practices shaped the American West and how the American West shaped religion.

-Belief, Violence and Resilience in the Mythic West
+Belief, Violence, Resilience in the American West

-Spanning more than 200 years up to modern day, Acts of Faith embraces a multi-faceted perspective and explores the many ways diverse religious practices and spiritualties impacted peoples’ lives in the West and how experiences shaped beliefs.
+No single narrative can explain the impacts of various religions in the American West.
+Spanning more than 200 years up to modern day, Acts of Faith: Religion and the American West is an enlightening, powerful multifaceted exploration of the many ways diverse religious practices and spiritualties impacted peoples’ lives in the West and how experiences influenced and shaped belief systems.

-Acts of Faith: Religion and the American West is a traveling exhibition curated by the New-York Historical Society and includes elements developed by the Eiteljorg Museum.
 The Eiteljorg’s former director of religion and culture initiatives and current guest curator, Jessica Nelson, Ph.D. wrote the companion book, Religion and the American West: Violence, Belief, and Resilience from 1800 to Today, available for purchase in the Frank and Katrina Basile Museum Store.
 Nelson has also curated an additional section of the exhibition.

 Looking to learn more?